GlacioHack/xdem/docs/source/coregistration.rst

 Coregistration between DEMs correspond to aligning the digital elevation models in three dimension.

-Transformations that can be described by a 3-dimensional affine function are included in coregistration methods.
+Transformations that can be described by a 3-dimensional `affine <https://en.wikipedia.org/wiki/Affine_transformation>`_ function are included in coregistration methods.
-Those transformations include :
+Those transformations include for instance:

-- vertical and horizontal shifts,
+- vertical and horizontal translations,
-- rotations,
+- rotations, reflections,
-- stretching and squeezing.
+- scalings.

 .. contents:: Contents
    :local: